Bogdanp/personal-website/content/post/racket-generators.md

 send values into the generator (whereas `next` always sends `None`).

-Above, I first call `send` with `None`, which signals to the generator that it can start.
+Above, I first call `send` with `None`, which signals to the generator that it can start executing.
 Then I send it the value that should be assigned to `x`, followed by the value for `y`.
 Once it hits the `return` statement, the generator raises `StopIteration` with the returned value.

 ## Generators in Racket

-Racket also comes with built-in support for generators via the [racket/generator] module.
+Racket's standard library also comes with built-in support for generators via the [racket/generator] module.
 But what if it didn't?
 Could we implement Python-like generators in the language itself?
 The answer, of course, is "yes."

-Racket comes with an even more general mechanism for suspending and resuming computation, called [continuations].
-In essence, continuations let you capture the execution of a program at a particular point as a function.
+Racket comes with an even more general mechanism for capturing and resuming computation, called [continuations].
+Continuations let you capture the execution of a program at a particular point as a function.
 When applied, that function will cause the program flow to jump back to the point it refers to.
 Here's an example:

 ```racket
 (+ 1